pyrollo/display_modpack/font_api/API.md

 Font must have a char 0 which will be used to display any unknown char.

-All textures corresponding to the indexes in widths array should be present in textures directory with a name matching the pattern :
+All textures corresponding to the indexes in widths array should be present in textures directory with a name matching the pattern (unless using a custom `getglyph` function):

 > font\_**{font_name}**_**{utf_code}**.png